 School districts are locally operated, but the state shoulders the responsibility for ensuring students receive an adequate education.
 To uphold that obligation the state has historically had three programs to identify struggling districts, provide corrective guidance and sanction those that continue to perform poorly: 1.)
 Academic Distress for districts with low student achievement, 2.)
 Fiscal Distress for districts with serious financial problems and 3.)
 Facilities Distress for districts that are unable to build or maintain safe school buildings.
-While Act 930 replaced the Academic Distress program with a separate support program, the two other accountability programs remain: Fiscal Distress and Facilities Distress.
+While Act 930 replaced the Academic Distress program with a separate support program (see "District-Level Accountability" within Section 5), the two other accountability programs remain: Fiscal Distress and Facilities Distress.